 NBC, McDonald’s, Netflix, and State Farm all have a sound.
 Did you just sing it?
-Brands are discovering the power and flexibility of making sound on purpose.
+Host Jeanna Isham of Dreamr Productions and Sound In Marketing Learning explores how far brands are willing to go to make their companies and products memorable and profitable through sound strategy.
 Let’s talk about it.
 Subscribe to the Sound In Marketing monthly newsletter today. http://eepurl.com/gDxl6b Let’s make this world of sound more intriguing, more unique, and more and more on brand.

 Episodes